 There was another Atcherley at Mile End Cottage too: Eliza’s 3-year-old grandson Rowland, whose father had only recently died.
 It appears that Caroline – possibly in conjunction with Charlotte – took responsibility for the upbringing of Rowland and his brother Henry (or Harry) Atcherley, as both nephews were with Caroline (at 2 Lower Mount Road Terrace in Exeter) when the census of 1861 was taken (see also Henry Atcherley’s school days).
 The boys’ mother (by that time remarried) and their sister were missing from that year’s census, and from that of 1871 too, and were most likely living in France (see Camille Casimir Breton and Ann Compton Atcherley: The French connection).

 Charlotte Atcherley also evaded the census enumerators of 1861 and ’71.
 She may again have been abroad at census time in those years, especially as she obtained a passport, number 41177, on 3 September 1856 (although a passport was not compulsory for overseas travel at that time).
-Once more I speculate that she may have been with her mother Eliza (who died at Dresden in Germany on 2 June 1866).
+In 1861 she may have been with her mother Eliza (who died at Dresden in Germany on 2 June 1866).
 This is not to say that Charlotte was abroad for all of that time – care must be taken not to read too much into the evidence (or lack of it) from census records.
 Along with the family solicitor Granville Diggle Hill, Charlotte proved the will of her uncle Henry Oliver on 3 December 1857, and that of her mother on 27 August 1866 (when Charlotte’s place of abode was given as 8 Sloane Terrace, Sloane Street, Chelsea).
 She may have taken her nephews for holidays to ‘the continent’.

 Wolborough St Mary: A place of worship for the Atcherleys of Newton Abbot